cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 Machine learning is the most trending and useful technology for business predictions.
 It has several advantages like more accuracy,automates forecast updates based on recent data,high data processing speed etc when compared to the existing methods.So,we prefer machine learning model as a suitable solution for the given problem.

-1.Project Scope and Schedule:- Description:Understanding of the problem will play a crucial role in the building of a solution for any project .And this will be the first and non-technical milestone for any project.As a part of the milestone we will be understanding the problem from project scope and setting a timeline for the project.
+1.Project Scope and Schedule:-

 1.1 Project Scope: